ridhwaans/homehost/README.md

   "movies": [], "music": [], "tv": []
 }
 ```
+Comment out lines 25-29 in `server.js`.
+By default, express port is `5000`, webpack-dev-server is on `3000`
-From the base directory, run `yarn homehost` to start homehost at `http://localhost:5000/`
+From the base directory, run `yarn dev-start` to start homehost at `http://localhost:5000/`
 On the server, call `/api/generate` **once**.
 Wait for the async call to finish and save
 There is no 'watch' or 'hot reload' for server media.
 Adding or changing media files requires a json reset and rerunning `/api/generate`
-By default, `5000` is the express port, `3000` is the webpack-dev-server port
-**NOTE:** `nodemon` will restart to file changes and interrupt async.
-Use `node server` instead for generating metadata
+**NOTE** `nodemon` will restart to file changes and interrupt async.
+Use `node server` instead for generating metadata.

+## Run
+`cd` to `client/` and run `yarn build`
+From the base directory, run `yarn start`

 ## Routes